ameet2r/Motorcycle_Weather_UI/README.md

-# Motorcycle_Weather_UI
+# Motorcycle Weather

-Weather forecasting service providing detailed meteorological data for motorcycle enthusiasts and outdoor adventurers across US territories.
+A weather forecasting application designed for motorcycle enthusiasts and outdoor adventurers.
+Get detailed meteorological data for your routes and locations across US territories to help plan your next adventure safely.

-The weather forecasting service is made up of two parts.
-The first part is this repo, which is the code for the website.
-And the second part is the backend which handles all the logic to retrieve the weather information.
-Repo of the backend: https://github.com/ameet2r/Motorcycle_Weather